Bed Bath & Beyond closing stores, cruises prepare to sail

 The fund is currently accepting applications from community development financial institutions and special purpose funds formed by CDFIs serving racially and ethnically diverse small businesses for its first grant cycle, open now through Aug.
 7. Additional grant cycles focused on technical assistance and recovery and resiliency will open later this year.

-MARKETS: Stocks are showing little movement in early trading on Wall Street Thursday following the latest reading on the U.S. job market.
+MARKETS: Stocks are slumping on Wall Street Thursday after a report suggested layoffs continue to ease up across the country, but also that the pace of improvements may be stalling.
 More than 1.3 million Americans applied for unemployment benefits last week, still a historically high pace though down from a week earlier.
-U.S. stocks have recovered most of this year’s losses, although a rising numbers of American coronavirus infections threatens to derail an improving economy.